 Risks of Passenger Overcrowding

-The National Center for Transit Research estimates that nearly 2,500 transit bus accidents occur each year, injuring over 8,000 passengers, pedestrians and motorists.
+The National Center for Transit Research estimates that nearly 2,500 transit bus crashes occur each year, injuring over 8,000 passengers, pedestrians and motorists.
 According to the Federal Transit Administration, one factor affecting the accident rate is bus overcrowding.
 When a bus becomes overcrowded it has the potential to cause the following problems:

 - Increased driver distractions: controlling a bus is hard enough without constant distractions.
 Unfortunately, even a small number of passengers can be extremely loud and distracting.
 However, when you double or even triple the number of passengers that a driver is used to blocking out, the distractions can become nearly impossible to ignore.
 The noise level immeasurably increases as well as the amount of peripheral movement, making it very difficult for a driver to safely focus on the road and his surroundings.